Chicken Kabobs On The Grill

 - when the are cooked to your likeing remove and serve your guests

 Kabobs are perfect for picky eaters because they can easily be customized for each person.
-Just cut up some chicken, shrimp, pork and steak along with a variety of fruits and veggies and let everyone make their own.
+Just cut up some chicken, seafood or beef along with a variety of fruits and veggies and let everyone make their own.